rodrigopex/qtmodelgen/README.md

 ```
 Known limitation
 ----------------
+* It requires Python 2.7.x;
 * The includes are not performed automatically.
 You still need to do all includes for each model file;
 * All the generated methods are inline.
 There are no cpp files, just the hpp;
-* There are no garantees for running this using Python 3.x.
+* There are no guarantees for running this using Python 3.x.
 I've tested with Python2.7.4 and GCC version 4.2.1.

 Contact
 -------